Adaxelx/rap-gra/README.md

 # Rap-gra

-Two amatours doing game in react-native for android.
-Topic of the game is rap.
+Rap game in react-native for android.